Resistance Bands: Are They Good For Arthritis In The Knee?

 Using resistance bands can improve the range of motion in your knee joints.

-Through controlled movement, you can maintain or even increase the mobility of our knees, which is important for keeping the joint functioning correctly.
+Because of controlled movement, you can maintain or increase the mobility of your knees, which helps the joint function correctly.

 Strengthening Surrounding Muscles